 Add a GitHub workflow

-This section shows you how to set up a workflow that listens for the event you send from the application repository.
-When the workflow receives the event, it commits the new image tag to the infrastructure repository.
+Set up a workflow that listens for events from your application repository.
+When it receives an event, it commits the new image tag to the infrastructure repository.

 Step 1: Update configuration